 The Mindfulness Guide to Mum and Dad

-Mindfulness is totally brilliant at helping you sort out difficult stuff that is affecting you, including difficult relationships with Mum and Dad.
-This guide covers how Mindfulness helped me improve my relationship with both Mum and Dad, making my life a tonne easier in the process.
+Mindfulness is totally brilliant at sorting out difficult stuff that’s affecting you (it’s one of the reason’s I use it) This guide covers how Mindfulness helped me improve my relationship with both Mum and Dad, making my life a tonne easier in the process.

 How mindfulness helped with Mum